 Our volunteer recruitment process involves the following steps:

-1. Information Session
+- Information Session

-2. Selection Interview (by phone)
+- Selection Interview (by phone)

-3. Reference check
+- Reference check

-4. Training and Induction
+- Training and Induction

-If you have read the relevant position description and are interested in proceeding, you can complete, an application form and submit it with your CV here (insert link).
+If you have read the relevant position description and are interested in proceeding, you can complete, an application form and submit it with your CV.
+Thank you for your patience if we are unable to involve you immediately.

+Amy Frew is a qualified solicitor and migration agent who began volunteering with Refugee Legal in our Fast Track Clinics.
+Amy had just completed her graduate program rotating through a number of organizations (insert read more about Amy…link here) from Goulburn Valley Community Legal Centre to Melbourne Community Legal Centre and finally, the Human Rights Law Centre.
+She attends our Monday Night Service and has been an integral part of our volunteer team.
+Amy first joined Refugee Legal when the new ‘Fast Track’ processing was implemented early 2015.
 She says, reflecting on her time with RILC, that she was really looking for somewhere to volunteer where she would ‘have an impact’.
 Although Amy has extensive experience in a variety of CLCs she notes ‘migration work is different’ to her usual work and that in particular, the Sunday clinics are a chance to hear a client’s ‘life story, about their struggles and their country’.
 Amy acknowledges that, while volunteering at clinics is initially ‘daunting’, it comes with the reward of seeing a matter from ‘start to finish’ and that this is a unique volunteering experience that ‘benefits me as a lawyer as well as the client’.